rachitve6h2g/SwayDots/README.md

 ### Things to add to the setup

-- [ ] Add fzf tab completions for
+- [X] Add fzf tab completions for zsh
-- [ ] Use kitty as application launcher using fzf
 - [X] get neovim configuration with LazyVim
-- [ ] configure fzf for more power
+- [X] configure fzf for more power
 - [ ] add settings from the config.bak to the main config files
 - [ ] clean up the dotfiles a little
 - [X] get catppuccin themed waybar